 PODCASTS: Tolerance recognizes the universal human rights and fundamental freedoms of others.
 People are naturally diverse; only tolerance can ensure the survival of mixed communities in every region of the globe.
 Listen to the audio-Podcasts!

-CAMPAIGN MATERIALS: Let‘s recognize the mounting threat posed by those who strive to divide, and let us pledge to forge a path defined by dialogue, social cohesion and mutual understanding.
+CAMPAIGN MATERIALS: It’s time to recognize the mounting threat posed by those who strive to divide, and pledge to forge a path defined by dialogue, social cohesion and mutual understanding.
 Towards a more tolerant societies.
+Get the communication materials!

 WHY WE CELEBRATE THE DAY?